mvtavares/fabric-k8s/docs/KUBERNETES.md

 # Kubernetes

-To get started with the Kube test network, you will need access to a Kubernetes cluster.
+To get started with the Kube network, you will need access to a Kubernetes cluster.

 ## TL/DR :